Rock 'n' Roll History for

 August 8

 England's Decca Records scrapped 25,000 copies of Ray Peterson's "Tell Laura I Lover Her" because they felt the song, which recounts the last thoughts of a teenager dying from a car accident, was "too tasteless and vulgar."
-A rival record company felt differently and recorded a cover version by a singer named Ricky Valance, which went to number one on the British chart.
+A rival record company thought differently and recorded a cover version by a singer named Ricky Valance, which went to number one on the British chart.
 In the US, Peterson's rendition reached number seven on the Billboard Pop chart.

 1961 - ClassicBands.com